artefactual/atom-docs/admin-manual/security/application.rst

 `configuration settings <http://php.net/manual/en/ini.list.php>`_, including fundamental changes to things like how errors are handled.

-We defined some sane configuration defaults in our :ref:`installation isntructions
+We defined some sane configuration defaults in our :ref:`installation instructions
 <installation-linux>`.
 Namely, these settings are defined in the PHP pool
-(:file:`/etc/php5/fpm/pool.d/atom.conf`) and they are prioritized over those defined in :file:`/etc/php5/fpm/php.ini`.
+(:file:`/etc/php7.2/fpm/php-fpm.conf`) and they are prioritized over those defined in :file:`/etc/php/7.2/fpm/php.ini`.
 Be aware that multiple configuration files are read when PHP starts up, therefore it is a good practice to check the final configuration state when you are deploying AtoM.
 You can use :ref:`phpinfo() <phpinfo>` for that purpose.